salixzs/AspNetCore.Utilities/Documentation/Pages.md

 * Generated build information/log from build server (beware of sizes)
 * Some information extracted by code or tool
   * e.g. `git log -15 --no-merges --pretty="%h, %aN, %aI, %s"`

+> In Samples folder BuildScripts is PowerShell script sample to autogenerate build report with Git history as part of build.

 ##### Configuration values
 Although package includes configuration validations, it is very handy to see what exactly API configured from all JSONs (appsettings.json, appsettings.development.json, usersecret.json), Environment vairables, command line, system own configuration values etc.